WFP-VAM/anticipatory-action/README.md

 You are now done with setting up credentials for the HDC data.

 **You are now good to run the AA workflow**

+## Validation and ad-hoc evaluations

+The `validation-nbs` folder contains the notebooks used to validate this pipeline in Python, based on reference results produced in R. In this folder you'll find several analyses for each stage of the workflow, showing the reliability of this new implementation, and comments explaining the sources of any discrepancies.

+The purpose of the `template-eval-nbs` folder is to host notebook templates that will enable system performance to be re-evaluated in terms of ROC scores, coverage, and Hit Rate / Failure Rate; after running the AA scripts with different parameters or different datasets.

+Finally, we'll store in the `ad-hoc-evaluations` folder the results of specific evaluations obtained using the notebooks found in the `template-eval-nbs` folder.
+For instance, results related to the performance of the AA system using blended chirps or another type of forecast will be stored in this folder.